kilofox/kohana/system/guide/kohana/mvc/controllers.md

         $id = $this->request->param('id');
         $new = $this->request->param('new');

-If that parameter is not set it will be returned as NULL.
+If that parameter is not set it will be returned as null.
 You can provide a second parameter to set a default value if that param is not set.

     public function action_foobar()
     {
         // $id will be false if it was not supplied in the url
-        $id = $this->request->param('user', FALSE);
+        $id = $this->request->param('user', false);

 ### Examples